andrew-zaborenko/SPIGA/README.md

 landmarks = np.array(features['landmarks'][0])
 ```

-TODO: Add CPU inference support, for now only works with CUDA.
+Also added CPU support in inference model loading, previously the framework was written only with CUDA.

 # SPIGA: Shape Preserving Facial Landmarks with Graph Attention Networks.